botaojia/pygame/README.md

 # A space shooting game by Python+Pygame

-1. source code:
+1. source code

 All python source code, images, sound resources are in the following folder pcc/source.

-2. a windows executable:
+2. a windows executable

 A Windows executable -- unzip pcc/pencilJet.zip, and run pencilJet.exe.
 The executable was wrapped up by pyinstaller, and tested on Windows 7.
 Because pyinstaller is not a standard package, the executable might show game graphics at different resolutions on different computers.

-3. how to play:
+3. how to play

 The only input controls are mouse movement and left mouse button click.
 ESC or closing game window to exit.